zerovm/zerocloud/doc/Requests.md

 The script must contain a "shebang" line at the top (a line starting with `#!`).

-Shebang can either include a full path to the executable, or include a system image file name (see. `doc/Configuration.md`) and a relative path to the executable inside the system image file.
+The shebang line can either include a full path to the executable, or include a [system image file name](Configuration.md) and a relative path to the executable inside the system image file.

 - If you POST to `/version/account` the script will run on any